Everyday phrases

 Credit: Justin Wolff

-Comets have always been awe-inspiring phenomena, but back in the old days they also often inspired panic and bizarre beliefs of all kinds.
-During the 1910 approach of Halley's Comet, the results of the first spectroscopic analysis of its tail accidentally led to widespread hysteria, as it was discovered that it contained the toxic gas cyanogen.
-A misquotation of the famed astronomer Camille Flammarion stating that the poisonous gas "would impregnate the atmosphere and possibly snuff out all life on the planet," was printed in the press, and soon everywhere in the world people were panic buying gas masks and other quack products in a desperate attempt to save their lives.
+Comets have always been awe-inspiring phenomena, but in the past, they also often triggered panic and bizarre beliefs.
+During the 1910 approach of Halley’s Comet, the first spectroscopic analysis of its tail led to widespread hysteria when it revealed the presence of the toxic gas cyanogen.
+A misquotation of famed astronomer Camille Flammarion—claiming the gas "would impregnate the atmosphere and possibly snuff out all life on the planet"—was widely circulated in the press.
+Soon, people around the world were panic-buying gas masks and all sorts of quack products in a desperate attempt to save themselves.

 9